jyxiao1/hci-project-portfolio/README.md

-# Jeffrey Xiao's HCI Project Portfolio
+# Jeffrey Xiao
+## Computer Science Major, WPI 2020
+## Owner of the Fey Foundry, an online art store
+## Worked at Hewlett-Packard Enterprise and Lipson Robotics

-### This page contains links to all of my projects throughout my Human-Computer Interactions Course.
+### This page contains links to all of my projects throughout my Human-Computer Interactions Course as well as the final design manifesto describing all of the

 ## Good Design - WPI Library Page
 ### -[Medium post](https://medium.com/@jzhang569/good-design-wpi-library-page-1b17fbfdae3)